Alejogb1/job-board/blog-data/are-3-subnets-in-a-single-availability-zone-sufficient-for-rds-in-aws.md

 id: "are-3-subnets-in-a-single-availability-zone-sufficient-for-rds-in-aws"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 The question of whether three subnets within a single Availability Zone are "sufficient" for RDS in AWS is nuanced and depends heavily on what we actually mean by "sufficient."
 It’s not a simple yes or no. Instead, we need to break down the various factors at play.
 My experience managing infrastructure at scale has taught me that while technically feasible, limiting yourself to a single availability zone for a production RDS instance carries significant risks that are crucial to understand.

-From a purely operational standpoint, yes, you *can* configure an RDS instance with three subnets in a single Availability Zone.
+From a purely operational standpoint, yes, you _can_ configure an RDS instance with three subnets in a single Availability Zone.
 AWS allows it.
 The documentation explicitly says you need at least two subnets, so three obviously meets that criteria.
 The problem, however, lies not with the configuration acceptance, but with the resilience and high-availability of your database.
 When I first started in cloud operations, we had a similar setup – three subnets, one zone.
 It seemed fine.
 Until we had our first minor hiccup with the AZ itself.
 The temporary network congestion made the entire database unavailable for critical periods.
 That taught me a valuable lesson: availability zones aren't completely isolated units, and depending on only one for RDS is risky.

 Let's dissect why three subnets in one AZ isn’t optimal.

 First, understand that the purpose of having multiple subnets within an AZ is usually for better resource segregation or organizing logical networks for different instance tiers in your architecture.
 It doesn't provide increased availability across failure domains.
 Think of it like having three doors to the same room; if the room has a power failure, all three doors lead to the same problem.
 In the same way, if there's an issue with the underlying infrastructure of the single AZ (such as a network failure, power outage in a specific section, or maintenance impacting the zone), all your RDS instances, even distributed across the three subnets, will likely suffer the same fate.

-The true power of having multi-AZ RDS deployments, which requires spreading across *multiple* Availability Zones, lies in its ability to automatically failover to a standby database instance in a separate AZ in the event of an outage.
+The true power of having multi-AZ RDS deployments, which requires spreading across _multiple_ Availability Zones, lies in its ability to automatically failover to a standby database instance in a separate AZ in the event of an outage.
 That’s something you simply can’t achieve by having multiple subnets in the same AZ.
 With the single AZ setup, you’re essentially relying on the resilience of one specific failure domain, which, as my past experiences show, isn’t a good idea for anything beyond a proof-of-concept or development environment.

 Now, let's get to some code examples to illustrate this concept.
 We'll use AWS CloudFormation templates, which are a convenient and industry-standard approach to defining AWS infrastructure as code.